s-macke/weltendaemmerung/prompts.md

 `Look at map.md and determine the initial placing of units of the map.
 Document inside units.md.` I removed around 80% of useless information from the unit.md file.
 `Update claude.md`

+At this time I realized, that sometimes TOWN is used as term.
+But there are no towns in the game.
+`To my knowledge, there are no towns in the game.
+Why now?`

+It fixes all towns to gates.